 Against this background, it doesn’t surprise doctors that vitamin D deficiency has been cited as a potential cause of unexplained muscle pain in both kids and adults.
 In fact, in one 2014 study carried out in Switzerland, researchers found that 71 percent of those with chronic muscle pain had low vitamin D levels.
 They believe that nociceptors might have something to do with it.

 Nociceptors are vitamin D receptors present in nerve cells.
 And they are responsible for pain sensation, which may help explain why not getting enough vitamin D may lead to muscle pain.

 Although existing research is fairly inconclusive, some studies have noted significant improvement in some forms of pain with high-dose vitamin D supplements in deficient individuals.
 In one particular study that appeared in Medical Principles and Practice, vitamin D supplementation lowered pain scores for children with growing muscle pains by around 57 percent.

 Can you get too much vitamin D, and can vitamin D toxicity be harmful?

-Let’s get one thing straight: you can’t get too much vitamin D from the sun.
+Let’s get one thing straight: you can’t get too much vitamin D from the sun - that is, before you suffer the consequences like a sunburn.
 However, if you decide to take vitamin D supplements, 10 mcg should be plenty for most kids and adults.